Read Time | 4.5 Minutes

 Please understand, however, on high call volume days we may not be able to address all of your questions or concerns in one session.
 But we will schedule an appointment to continue working with you at another time to address the others.

 When did the issue occur?
 Did it just start happening today or has it been happening for a week?
 Did anything else happen around the same time the issue started?
 It is important to report any changes made recently.
 This applies to the underlying infrastructure (server, network, desktop operating system).
-Or it applies to any new software (such as an antivirus) that has been installed.
+Or it applies to any new software (such as

 If at all possible, don’t try to correct the undesirable results until we’ve had a chance to look at it.
 If you need to make changes prior to calling about the issue, take screenshots first.
 Add a note with those screenshots of any odd behavior you’ve noticed recently with your computer.
-These pi information pieces help ensure the entire issue gets resolved, and not just one small portion.
+These information pieces help ensure the entire issue gets resolved, and not just one small portion.

 In addition to explaining your concern to the support technician, also tell them what troubleshooting you’ve already done.
 Often the technician will start with the same troubleshooting approaches you tried.
 So mentioning this will save you time by not having to repeat steps you’ve already taken to resolve it.
 It can also help the support technician further understand what is happening and dig deeper into the problem.